DIY Solutions to Maintain a Yard Drain and Stop Clogs

 - A rubber drain bladder is a rubber bag that attaches to a garden hose and fits tightly into the drain.
 When the water is turned on, the bag becomes pressurized to seal the pipe, then shoots water out at pressure to dislodge clogs.
 This is a helpful technique if the water is stopped up or moving very slowly in the area drain.

-- Jetting: Hydro, or water-jetting, is the use of high-pressure water to clean out a drain line.
-This works well when there is a large build-up of dirt, grease or sludge.
-While a drain snake will bore right through the stoppage, the jetter actually disperses and cleans out the area with the high-pressure water.
-To have your line jetted, you will have to call a local plumber.
+- Hydro-jetting, or water-jetting, is the use of high-pressure water to clean out a drain line.
+This works well when there is a significant buildup of dirt, grease, or sludge.
+While a drain auger can bore right through the stoppage, it doesn't flush out the debris as efficiently as a hydro-jet.
+This is a job for a professional plumber.